mathu3004/Pearl_Path/README.md

 - **Chatbot Information**: The chatbot provides information about itself and the trip itinerary application.

 # Travel Itinerary Generator with Radius
-This project is an intelligent travel itinerary planner that generates personalized trip plans for users based on a geographic radius.
+This component of Pearl Path is an intelligent travel itinerary planner that generates personalized trip plans for users based on a geographic radius.
 It leverages clustering and filtering techniques to recommend attractions, hotels, and restaurants within a specified distance from the user’s chosen destination.
 The model ensures that the recommended places not only match user preferences like cuisine, dietary requirements, and activity interests but are also geographically feasible by applying distance-based constraints.
 The final itinerary is visualized on an interactive map using OpenStreetMap for intuitive location tracking.

 ## Features
 - Personalized recommendations for hotels, attractions, and restaurants.